LandonGetz/landongetz.github.io/index.markdown

 ## <i class="fa-solid fa-person-chalkboard"></i> Invited Talks
 --------

+###   **2nd Annual Antimicrobial Resistance Symposium, _Emerging and Pandemic Infections Consortium_, Toronto, ON - November 2023**
+*   Title: Phage Therapy: Solutions in a Post-Antibiotic Era
+*   Description: High level overview of the history and current knowledge surrounding phage therapy in Canada, to a broad audience of academics and clinician scientists.

+###   2023 Connell Award for Best All Round Post Doctoral Fellow Award Lecture, _2023 Annual Biochemsitry Retreat_, Toronto, ON - October 2023
+*   Description: Overview of the work I have been conducting under Dr. Karen Maxwell's supervision in the first year of my postdoc.

 ###   **2022 Armand-Frappier Outstanding Graduate Student Award Lecture, _71st Annual Conference of the Canadian Society of Microbiologists_, Guelph, ON - June 2022**

-*   Title: Attenuation of DNA Cruciform Structures by a Conserved Regulator Directs VIrulence Gene Expression in Pandemic *Vibrio*
+*   Title: Attenuation of DNA Cruciform Structures by a Conserved Regulator Directs Virulence Gene Expression in Pandemic *Vibrio*
-*   Description:

 ###   **2022 Al Downe Memorial Lecture, _Queen's University_, Kingston, ON - March 2022**